 Why would the school administration take the easy way out and side with the bullies?
 This is not correcting the problem.
 Instead, this is telling all the kids if they are big enough jerks they will get their way.

 The school asked him to leave the bag at home because it had become a distraction and was a “trigger for bullying.”
 There is always a “trigger for bullying.”
 When I was in school the fat kid was bullied.
 The “trigger” was the kid being fat.
 That kid can’t leave his fat at home, so what would this school do instead?
 The kid with red hair could dye her hair a different color.
 The girl with freckles could use cover-up.

-Or, instead of allowing these little jerks to continue with their bullying, they could correct the problem.
-They could insist they behave.
+Or, instead of allowing these little jerks to continue with their bullying, the school could correct the problem.
+They could insist kids behave.
 This school administration needs to take care of the bullying problem.

 I feel for Grayson and his parents.
 In a time when bullying is what we hear about all the time, the school is standing with the bullies.